Chris West (politician): Crime and policing

 During the 2020 legislative session, West introduced a bill that would end the practice of suspending driver's licenses for unpaid court fines and fees.
 The bill passed unanimously and became law on May 8, 2020.
-During the 2021 legislative session, he introduced a bill that would abolish life without parole for those who committed crimes as juveniles and allow those who have served 20 years or more to petition to a judge for release.
+During the 2021 legislative session, he introduced the Juvenile Restoration Act, a bill that would abolish life without parole for those who committed crimes as juveniles and allow those who have served 20 years or more to petition to a judge for release.
 The bill passed with bipartisan support, but was vetoed by Governor Larry Hogan in April 2021.
 The legislature voted to override Hogan's veto on the bill a few days later.

 During the 2021 legislative session, West introduced legislation in the 2021 legislative session that would prohibit law enforcement agencies from purchasing certain military equipment through the 1033 program.
 The bill passed unanimously in the Senate, but did not receive a vote in the House of Delegates.
 He also voted in favor of legislation that would repeal the Law Enforcement Officers' Bill of Rights after two of his amendments—one that would insert portions of the Senate's Law Enforcement Officers' Bill of Rights repeal into the House version bill, and another that would establish that law enforcement agencies have the burden of proof under a preponderance of the evidence during trial board proceedings and that officers can only be disciplined for cause—made it into the bill.
 West co-sponsored legislation that would order police departments to provide body-worn cameras for on-duty police officers by 2025.
 However, he withdrew his support for the body cameras bill after it was amended to include provisions that would create an employee assistance mental health program and implement a statewide use of force policy.
 He opposed provisions in "Anton's Law" that would allow police misconduct complaints to become public, introducing an amendment that would keep unsubstantiated complaints private.
 The amendment was rejected on a party line vote.

+During the 2026 legislative session, West opposed a bill that would ban law enforcement officers from wearing face coverings, saying there could be conflicts between state officers enforcing the law and federal officers doing their duties under federal law.
+During debate on the bill on the Senate floor, he introduced an amendment to lower the penalty for wearing a face mask from $1,500 to $100, which was rejected in a voice vote.
+West also supported a bill that would end the practice of charging juveniles as adults in criminal court.